PureStake/algosigner/docs/add-network.md

 - Algod URL
 - Indexer URL
-- Network Id, which must be unique for your networks
+- Network Id, which must be unique for your networks.
+This is listed as the `genesis-id` from the Algod API call "GET /versions" or from the the CLI command "goal node status"

 - API Key, potenitally optional depending on API hosting

 ## Setup